 CENTRAL ISLIP, N.Y. — A New York federal judge on April 4 denied a federal flood insurer’s motion to quash an insured’s jury demand in a breach of contract lawsuit arising from Superstorm Sandy damage, finding that the insurer lacks a valid excuse for filing its motion more than four years after the insured filed its lawsuit (Long Beach Road Holdings LLC v.
 Foremost Insurance Company, No. 14-01801, E.D.
 N.Y., 2019 U.S. Dist.
 LEXIS 58379).

 NEW ORLEANS — A Louisiana federal judge on April 3 granted a federal flood insurer’s motion for summary judgment in a lawsuit arising from two separate floods in Louisiana, finding that the insureds’ breach of contract claim fails because none of their proofs of loss satisfies their Standard Flood Insurance Policy’s (SFIP) proof-of-loss requirement (William T. Clark, III, et al. v.
 Wright National Flood Insurance Company, No 18-4852, E.D.
 La., 2019 U.S. Dist.
 LEXIS 57276).

-KEY WEST, Fla. — A federal judge on Jan.
-25 granted a federal flood insurer’s motion to dismiss Florida insureds’ claims for diminished value, consequential damages, attorney fees, costs, loss of use and interest in a Hurricane Irma dispute, finding that the claims are state law damages that are preempted by federal law (Christine Lux v.
-Wright National Flood Insurance Company, No. 19-10002, S.D.
+MIAMI — A Florida federal judge on March 22 granted a federal flood insurer’s motion to dismiss insureds’ claims for prejudgment and post-judgment interest, attorney fees, costs and all other claims under Florida law, finding that they are preempted by federal law (Robert Britz, et al. v.
+Lexington Insurance Co., et al., No. 19-10034, S.D.
 Fla., 2019 U.S. Dist.
-LEXIS 13394).
+LEXIS 49427).